IrisDynamics/orcaSDK_tutorials/README.md

 ## Introduction

-This repo contains a set of small code examples and tutorials for illustrating how to interact with your Orca series motor through our [C++ SDK](https://github.com/IrisDynamics/orcaSDK/).
-This repo contains tutorials for common use cases for using our motors from C++.
+This repo contains a set of small code examples and tutorials for illustrating how to interact with your Orca series motor through our [C++](https://github.com/IrisDynamics/orcaSDK/) or Python SDK.
+This repo contains tutorials for common use cases for using our motors via the SDK.

 ## Building the SDK

 If you have not downloaded and built the SDK yet, navigate to [our Github repo for the SDK](https://github.com/IrisDynamics/orcaSDK) and follow the setup instructions in the README.

+### If using pyorcasdk

+If you're using the python bindings version of the library, only read the section [Setting Up Hardware and Testing Your Motor](https://github.com/IrisDynamics/orcaSDK?tab=readme-ov-file#setting-up-hardware-and-testing-your-motor).

 ## How to Use the Tutorials